 Use of the term "agribusiness" by critics of corporate farming has created an aura of negativity around the concept, associating it with large corporations and companies that produce environmentally questionable, nonorganic products while ensuring that smaller, potentially sustainable farms fail to turn a profit.
 But the industry encompasses small- and medium-sized businesses as well as global conglomerates.

-Examples of Agribusiness Companies
+Types of Agribusiness Companies

-Deere & Company doesn't own farms or produce food products, but nearly every farmer owns a John Deere tractor, baler, or some other piece of the quintessential green and gold farm equipment.
+Deere & Company doesn't own farms or produce food products, but nearly every farmer owns a John Deere tractor, baler, or some other piece of the iconic green and gold farm equipment.

 Agribusiness vs. Organic Farming

-In fact, small family farms, smaller organic agriculture companies, and organic farmers often feel they have to compete with giant agribusiness companies when looking to gain a place in the agricultural marketplace.
+Small family farms, smaller organic agriculture companies, and organic farmers often feel they have to compete with giant agribusiness companies when looking to gain a place in the agricultural marketplace.
 There's a persistent feeling among family farmers that they're an endangered species, due to the encroachment of agribusiness and corporate farms.